 Combining the reduced form evidence with the structural approach, we find intermediate levels of price pass-through (around 40-60%) and levels of cost pass-through close to 80%.
-The simulated results suggest there is scope for an attenuated cost pass-though due to demand response and market
+The simulated results suggest this attenuated cost pass-though is due to both demand response and market power.
+Also, both the reduced-form approach and the simulations reflect substitution between coal and gas, which appears to be less frequent in the competitive counterfactual.